sjproctor/learn-academy-assessments/Week-2-Assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-- React lifecycle methods
+- React lifecycle methods - mounting and unmounting, componentDidMount() will run automatically when the page renders
-- API - application programming interface
+- API - application programming interface, a collection of JSON, a website for computers to access, a website has pages => an API has endpoints
-- event.preventDefault()
+- event.preventDefault() - stops a form from automatically submitting, passes the control to the developer
-- DOM events
+- DOM events - Document Object Model, the result of any action a user takes that changes the visual representation of the page such as touching the mouse, typing, scrolling or navigating a webpage